maciti/maciti.github.io/_posts/2017-11-05-Set-up-your-Continuos-Integration-Locally.markdown

 ![gogs screenshot]({{ site.url }}/assets/CI/hello.PNG)

+<b>Now GOGS is up and running!!!</b>

 ## [](#header-3) Virtual Machine Settings

-If you have installed gogs on your remote server or in a virtual machine you need to create an inbound rule for gogs in your server/vm firewall
+If you have installed gogs on your remote server or in a virtual machine you need to create an inbound rule for gogs in your server/vm firewall to be able to navigate to the gogs repo from your client.

 1)run wf.msc